 - The pita bread will nicely puff up in the oven.
 Once they are puffed up and have a pale golden color, remove the tray.
 With a spatula remove the pita bread and place on a wired rack.

-- Heat a cast iron skillet or a frying pan on medium-high flame.
-Sprinkle some flour on the pan and it should get browned.
+- Sprinkle some flour on the pan and it should get browned.
 This means that the pan is hot.
 Use a heavy pan so that the pita bread does not burnt from the bottom.
-Place the pita bread round on the pan or skillet.
+Before you place the rolled dough on the pan, brush off or remove the browned flour from the pan with the help of a cotton napkin.

 - Cover with lid for 1 to 2 minutes.

 - Turn over and cook for 1 to 2 minutes more till the pita bread is done and has brown spots appearing on both sides.
 Roast all pita breads this way.
-Alternatively, you could also make them the way we make Indian Flatbread – Chapati (Phulka).
-After lightly cooking both sides, place them on the fire and see them puff.
-Cook both sides.

 - Stack pita bread and store them in a kitchen towel or bread box.
 Just slice the pita bread into two.
 You will see the pockets.
 Stuff the pockets with a filling of your choice and your pita sandwich is ready.